Romans-I-XVI/Roku-gameEngine/README.md

 ###### ---Async Methods---
 ##### newAsyncUrlTransfer() as Object
 Returns a roUrlTransfer object that can be used to asynchronously request data from a server.
 The response message is then passed to the gameObject onUrlEvent method.
-The roUrlTransfer object _must be used only once_ as it will be automatically destroyed upon recieving a response.
+The roUrlTransfer object _must be used only once_ for a url request as it will be automatically destroyed upon recieving a response.
 A new roUrlTransfer object should be retrieved for each independent transfer request.
+This allows for multiple transfers to occur simultaneously.

 gameObject